ZeinabBagherifard/Power-BI-Project-1_-Sales-Data-Analysis-/README.md

 ![Sales Trends](images/Sales-Trends.png)

+### 3. Show the relationship between sales & profit.

 ## Acknowledgment
-This project is based on the Power BI project covered in **Section 23** of the Udemy course **Complete Data Analyst Bootcamp From Basics To Advanced**.
+This project is based on **Section 23: Power BI Project 1, Sales Data Analysis (Covers Data Modeling Concepts)** from the Udemy course **Complete Data Analyst Bootcamp From Basics To Advanced**.

 The implementation, report building, and documentation in this repository were completed by me as part of my learning and portfolio work.